Osa Maliki

+Following the proclamation of Indonesian Independence in 1945, Osa joined the newly-formed Republican government where he served in various positions.
+He also co-founded a new political party, Serindo, which later became the PNI.
+During the Indonesian National Revolution, Osa was imprisoned by the Dutch shortly after Operation Product in 1947.
+However, he was released a year later following the signing of the Renville Agreement.
+Osa remained politically active after the end of the revolution, being elected to the House of Representatives in the 1955 elections.

+In the early 1960s, the PNI suffered from internal disputes as right-wing and left-wing factions developed within the party, with party chairman Ali Sastroamidjojo belonging the latter group.
+Osa became leader of the right-wing faction and was suspended from the PNI by Ali.
+Nevertheless, following the turmoil of the mid-1960s, Osa—with the support of major general Suharto—successfully ousted Ali and became party chairman in 1966.
+He was also appointed a deputy speaker of the MPR that same year.
+As chairman, Osa attempted to reform the PNI, but his efforts were cut short by his own death.
+Following his death, the PNI would be forcefully merged into the Indonesian Democratic Party by the New Order regime in 1973.

 Early life and career

 Osa Maliki Wangsadinata was born on 30 December 1907, in Padalarang, in what is today West Bandung.
 Little is known of his early life; he was educated in a Taman Siswa school.
 In 1924, he joined the Red Indonesian Youth Organization and later the Red Sarekat Islam.
 Becoming a member of the Communist Party of Indonesia (PKI), he participated in the unsuccessful 1926 communist rebellion.
 In the aftermath, Osa was captured and sentenced to jail for 4 years and two months, before being exiled to the Boven-Digoel concentration camp by Dutch authorities.

 During his time in Boven-Digoel, Osa became a member of the Rust en Orde Bewaarder (ROB), a security force which protected the streets and villages of the area.
 In the ROB, he earned a salary of 17.5 Gulden.
 As a member of the ROB, he once dealt with the commotion between Digoel's political prisoners, some of whom used pocket knives.
 He returned from his exile in 1938, and began teaching at a Taman Siswa school in Bandung.
 A position he held from 1938 until the Japanese invasion in 1942.
 During the Japanese occupation of the Dutch East Indies, he became head of propaganda at Jawa Hokokai.
 He also became a member of the Special Pioneers Front, the youth wing of Jawa Hokokai founded by future-president Sukarno.
 However, he was also detained by the Japanese military police (Kempeitai) for four months in Bandung.